nipype/pydra/docs/source/reference/glossary.rst

         by a split operation either at the current or upstream node of a workflow.
 The size of the array is determined by the :ref:`State` of the workflow node.

+    Splitter
+        Defines how a task's inputs are to be split into multiple jobs.
+For example if a task's input takes an integer, a list of integers can be passed to it split over to create a ref:`State-array` of jobs.
+Different combinations of

     Submitter
-        A submitter object parameterises how a task is to be executed, by specifying an worker, environment, cache-root directory and other key execution parameters.
+        A submitter object parameterises how a task is to be executed, by defining the worker, environment, cache-root directory and other key execution parameters to be used when executing a task.
-        The submitter

     Task
-      A task describeas a unit of work within the system.
-It represents a unit of processing, either standalone or as one step in a larger workflow.
+      A task describes a unit of work to be done (but not how it will be), either standalone or as one step in a larger workflow.
 Tasks can be of various types, including Python functions, shell commands, and nested workflows.
 Tasks are parameterised, meaning they can accept inputs and produce